-An interactive visualization of personal income growth and change in metropolitan areas.
+An interactive visualization of real personal income in metropolitan areas.

-The Bureau of Economic Analysis, an agency of the United States Department of Commerce, collects and analyses data regarding the U.S. and world economies.
-One series is personal income, defined by BEA as “Personal income is the income received by, or on behalf of, all persons from all sources: from participation as laborers in production, from owning a home or unincorporated business, from the ownership of financial assets, and from government and business in the form of transfer receipts.
+BEA supplies this definition: “Personal income is the income received by, or on behalf of, all persons from all sources: from participation as laborers in production, from owning a home or unincorporated business, from the ownership of financial assets, and from government and business in the form of transfer receipts.
 It includes income from domestic sources as well as from the rest of the world.
 Personal income is the income that is available to persons for consumption expenditures, taxes, interest payments, transfer payments to governments and the rest of the world, or for saving.”
-1

-This interactive visualization holds personal income, per capita personal income, and population for United States metropolitan areas.
-I’ve adjusted some figures for the effects of inflation by adjusting them to 2016 dollars.
+This interactive visualization holds real personal income and real per capita personal income for United States metropolitan areas.

 One of the calculations I performed is determining the difference between the value for a metro and the nation.
 (Actually, the value for all the metropolitan statistical areas.
 In 2020, metro areas had population of 284 million, which is 86 percent of the national population of 329 million.)
 The most useful of these is the difference in per capita GDP between a metro and the nation.
 If this value is zero, the metro produces personal income at the same rate as the nation.
 This lets us place values in context: If a metro’s difference is negative, it is below the nation.

 In 2020, real per capita personal income ranged from a high of $107,779 in Midland, TX to $31,779 in McAllen-Edinburg-Mission, TX.
 Among the 34 metros of over two million population, the highest was San Francisco at $77,876, with Riverside-San Bernardino-Ontario, CA lowest at $36,502.